Long-term physical conditions and mental health

 Some symptoms of a long-term condition such as tiredness and pain aren’t always visible.
 Other people might not realise what you’re going through.
 If you can, talk to someone you trust about how you’re feeling and what support you need.

 Talk to your GP

 The Patients' Association has some suggested questions to ask your GP if you have a long-term condition.
 It's important you feel supported and understood by your GP, especially if you need to visit them regularly: consider switching GPs or making a complaint if you don't.

 Find a support group

 Support groups let you connect with other people who have the same long-term condition.
 You can share experiences, problems, tips and support.
 The Befriending Directory lets you search for support groups for specific health conditions.

 Try talking therapy

 Talking to a counsellor or therapist may help you manage your symptoms better or acknowledge the reality of your condition if you’re finding it hard to accept, for example.
+Sessions may be in person or via phone or video call.
 Ask your GP if they can refer you for counselling.

 Cognitive behavioural therapy for pain management

 If you’re in pain, cognitive behavioural therapy (CBT) may help you change how you think, feel and behave about it.
 It can help you manage your pain better and feel more in control, even if your level of pain doesn’t change.
 Ask your GP if they can refer you.
 NHS Inform has an online self-help guide for chronic pain.